Wondering if your business needs an AI policy?

 Therefore, you want to identify areas within your business where AI and ML are beneficial, while also considering the risks.
 These areas might include data-heavy tasks or repetitive processes, tasks requiring deep insights from data analysis, or customer facing tasks that could benefit from personalisation.

-Identifying these areas will provide a foundation for AI usage policy and ensure practical and beneficial use of AI in your business.
+Identifying these areas will provide a foundation for AI usage policy and ensure the practical and beneficial use of AI in your business.

 Considerations for an AI Company Policy